movider/movider-blog/content/blog/2019-07-10-how-to-send-an-sms-with-php-using-movider-api.md

 1. [Sign-up](https://dashboard.movider.co/sign-up) at Movider to get an account.
 If you already have one, please [sign-in](https://dashboard.movider.co/sign-in) instead.
 2. After signed-in, go to [Setting](https://dashboard.movider.co/setting), you will see your API key and API secret.
-3. Make to request as following example.
+3. Make the request as following example.

 3.1 Define your parameters.